sashfaq911/Vehicle_Damage_Detection/README.md

   - 🚗 Rear Normal
   - 💥 Rear Crushed
   - 🔧 Rear Breakage
-- The accuracy on the validation set was around 80%
+- Model performance on the validation set is around 80% accuracy.

 ### ✅ Prediction Output
 - The predicted damage class is instantly displayed in a **styled result box** on Streamlit.